Ang Tanging Ina N'yong Lahat: Plot

-Rowena and Ina go to Malacañan Palace to seek employment.
-They refuse the positions of governess to the Presidential children (thinking it means governor) and chambermaid (thinking it means a selector of chandeliers), they get jobs as maids.
-They catch a glimpse of President Hillary Dafalong (Díaz), and they scramble to greet her but are stopped by the Presidential Security Group.
-They try and fail to speak with her several times until Ina eavesdropps on Vice-President Bill Bilyones (Durano) discussing a plot to assassinate Dafalong.
-At a public function, Ina and Rowena try to inform the President of the plan but faily because of the absent-mindedness of the crowd, and Dafalong is killed.
-As a result, Ina blows the whistle on Vice-President Bilyones, who immediately calls for a snap election in which he loses to Ina by a landslide.
+Rowena and Ina go to Malacañang seeking employment.
+They misunderstand the positions of governess and chambermaid, thinking they mean governor and chandelier selector, respectively, and end up working as maids.
+They catch a glimpse of President Hillary Dafalong but are stopped by the Presidential Security Group.
+After several failed attempts to speak with her, Ina overhears Vice-President Bill Bilyones plotting to assassinate Dafalong.
+At a public function, Ina and Rowena try to warn the President but fail, and Dafalong is killed.
+After being haunted by Dafalong, Ina exposes Bilyones, leading to a snap election in which Ina runs for president with her university professor Ren Constantino as her running mate.
+Ina defeats Bilyones by a landslide while the latter is subsequently sent to prison.

-Settling into her new role as President, Ina makes initial missteps such as implementing extended night classes for children before improving things through measures such as wholesale arrests of traffic violators, utilizing empty plots of land for rice production and securing the nation's oil supply by teaching Arab leaders a rain dance.
-However, Ina's relations with her family become strained.
-Tri gets into bad company and gets involved in a series of anomalous dealings.
-Pip stars in indecent films, while Ina unwittingly puts her signature on what she thinks is a school assignment of Shammy, but is actually an agreement to set up a gambling den near his school.
-Her twins, Sweet and Connie, are then kidnapped by terrorists after the girls thought they could ease things by leaving the Palace.
-They eventually retrieve the girls and subdue the terrorists, and Ina then decides to resign after realising the value of her family.
-Ina hands over the reins of power to her vice president, Ren Constantino (Picache) who accedes as the new president of the Philippines.
+Settling into her role as President, Ina initially makes missteps like implementing extended night classes for children.
+She later improves things by arresting traffic violators, using vacant land for rice production, and securing the nation's oil supply by teaching Arab leaders a rain dance.
+However, her family relations become strained.
+Tri gets involved in bad company and anomalous dealings, Pip stars in indecent films, and Ina unknowingly signs a contract to set up a gambling den near Shammy's school.
+Her twins, Sweet and Connie, are kidnapped by terrorists after trying to run away.
+After an urgent televised appeal from Ina, the girls are rescued while their captors are subdued.
+Realizing the value of her family, Ina announces her resignation during her State of the Nation Address and hands over power to Ren.

-On her 47th birthday, Ina wakes up and thinks that her family forgot again.
-They fete her with a surprise party to also compensate for forgetting her 46th birthday.
-As the closing credits roll, now-President Constantino roams around her office in the Palace, looking at the official portraits of past presidents.
-The last portrait shows Ina as President Montecillo, surrounded by her entire family.
+On her 47th birthday, Ina wakes up believing her family has forgotten again.
+However, they surprise her with a party, also making up for missing her 46th birthday.
+In the end credits, Ren, now president, walks through Malacañang, viewing portraits of past presidents.
+The last portrait features Ina as President, surrounded by her family.